"I love your tutorials and have now brought my sweet Marimo back to life. Thank you so much!" —Stephanie T.

 How often should I clean my Marimo?

 We like to clean the Marimo vessel and Marimo every 10-14 days, but they can easily go longer, up to three-four weeks if need be.
 To wash the Marimo, gently remove from the vessel and squeeze each Marimo gently, slowly, and firmly (like a hug) with two cupped hands to avoid tearing, then roll hands together in a circular motion to reshape.
 To clean the vessel and rocks, shells or crystals, dump out old water, rinse and wipe down surfaces with a clean sponge or cloth, be mindful of soap residue, just use water with the scrubbing motion to clean and then rinse thoroughly.
 Maybe have a dedicated sponge just for Marimo!
-Refill vessel with cold tap/distilled water and add a dash of aquarium or sea salt.
+Refill vessel with cold tap/distilled water and add a dash of Marimo Salt.
 Gently clean, rinse & replace rocks or decorative crystals along with Marimo and place in indirect light to display.
 We recommend using a lightly dampened cloth with a dash of vinegar to clean the outside and inside of the glass vessel to keep the surface looking bright and clean without smudges or older water line marks.

 Troubleshooting Marimo Issues: